chris2511/meta-s6-rc/README.md

 list of service names that will be put as symlinks to `s6-startstop` to `/etc/init.d/`.
 This enables SysV/Systemd feeling by providing:
 `/etc/init.d/<service> [start|stop|restart|enable|disable|status|pid]`

-The S6RC\_ESSENTIALS declares a space separated list of essential services that will not be stopped during service transition.

 ### Bundles